Is it Autism Friendly?

 The only part of the resort where waiting sometimes became somewhat of an issue was using the waterslides.
 As our stay occurred in between Christmas and New Years, it was rather busy at the park and the line could get along.
 There is no process for ameliorating this wait, however this may not be an issue at other times of the year and is not worth removing half a mark for.

-Processes - Score 1 out of 1
+Knowing what to do - Score 1 out of 1

 Sensory - Score 0 out of 1